 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
 I am happy that I could be involved in the high school graduation ceremony that recently took place in Baker Lake.
-Due to pandemic protocols, the graduates were split into two groups; I had to visit the first half of the graduates at the school in the morning, and the other half in the afternoon.
+Due to pandemic protocols, the graduates were split into two groups; I had to visit the first half of the graduates at the school in the morning and the other half in the afternoon.
+This was due to the COVID-19 pandemic.

-It was a pleasure to meet and see all the recent graduates, and I would like to mention them by name:
+It was a pleasure to meet and see all the recent graduates, and I would like to mention the graduates by name:

 - Ayla Duvall

 - Jackson Ford

 - Erica Inukpak

 - Tara Kalluk

 - Bionca Kudja'aq

 - Ricky Nanooklook

 - Claire Tookanachiak

-- Naomie Itgilig
+- Naomie Itqiliq

 - David Martee

 - Brianna Niego

 - Rhoda Parker

 - Ashley Pudnak

 - Hope Tookoome

 Mr. Speaker, I am very appreciative of the elementary school and the high school.
 I would like to thank the teachers in both schools, as well as the assistants and the directors in the schools.
-They all helped the graduates, and I would now like to ask my colleagues to join me in applauding them.
+They all helped the graduates.

+I would now like to ask my colleagues to join me in congratulating them.
 Thank you, Mr. Speaker.